 Here, Blodget uses argument by generalization: income that is taxed is bad.
 Dividends are taxed.
 Thus, dividends are bad.
 That’s a terrific fallacy.

-Problem number three is that he spends most of the article blaming the tax man for this when the real enemy of any investment is inflation.
 Inflation eats the majority of your gains on most investments, but it’s an invisible monster: you don’t directly see it on the balance sheet.
 You only see it when you go to the store and realize that your money doesn’t buy as much as it used to.

 This time, Blodget uses my favorite debate fallacy, the fallacy of the general rule.
 “Uncle Sam takes our money via taxes.
 Why would he leave us broke like that?
 Let’s spend instead!” and thus preys upon irrational mistrust of the government in a case where the government actually does a really good job of looking out for individual investors.
 The truth is that Uncle Sam only takes a small portion of the pie: the real monster in the room is that of inflation, and via the Federal Reserve, Uncle Sam is doing a very good job of battling that monster.
 In short, Blodget has an axe to grind, and he’s using bad debate techniques to push his viewpoint.